sneakysneak/docs/pages/managing-cyclr/02-cyclr-concepts.md

 ### Accounts

-Each of a Cyclr Parterns Customers will have an account in Cyclr.
-Templates can be copied to the account or custom integrations can be developed.
+Each of a Cyclr Partner's Customers will have an account in Cyclr.

+Into these accounts integrations can be developed, either based on templates or fully customized.
 This provides segmentation between integrations running for different customers.
 Connectors in an account are specifically authenticated for that customer.

 ### Connectors

-A Connector is a Cyclr implementaion of a an application's API.
-The connector handles all aspects of the protocols and methods which Cyclr uses to pull or push data to the application.
+A Connector is a Cyclr implementaion of an application's API.

+Connectors handle all aspects of the protocols and methods needed to pull or push data to the application via Cyclr.

-### Account Connector
+### Account Connectors

-Once a Connectors is installed in an account it is referred to as an Account Connector.
-It holds authentication details specific to that account.
+Once a Connector is installed into an account it is referred to as an Account Connector - this holds authentication details specific to said account.

 ### Users

 Users can be given access to Accounts, allowing them to install and modify the Account Connectors and Cycles.

-### Integration Templates
+### Templates

-Integration Templates are pre-made integrations that can be installed by Users into Accounts as Cycles.
+Templates are pre-made integrations that can be installed by Users into Accounts as Cycles.

 ### Cycles

-Cycles are integrations in an Account that when activated will perform the integration flow.
+Cycles are integrations in an Account that when activated, will perform all of the actions in the integration flow.
 Cycles can be triggered on a scheduled interval or by a webhook event in a third party application.

 ### Cycle Transaction